Home

 Both the athletic garments and the shapewear are made with patented ComfortWeave fabric.
 The material improves circulation and may reduce pressure on joints.
 As the fabric is medical grade, many health insurance providers allow the garments to be claimed under their medical plans.

-By building awareness of these comfortable medical-grade compression garments, our hope is that more individuals can take advantage of all the health benefits while looking great!
+By building awareness of these comfortable medical-grade compression garments, our hope is that more individuals can take advantage of all the health benefits while looking

-Compression sleeves and garments are designed to do just what their name suggests: apply pressure to the arm, hand, or trunk to keep lymph moving in the right direction.
+Compression sleeves and garments are designed to apply pressure to the arm, hand, or trunk, to keep lymph moving in the right direction.
 All of the garments are made of flexible fabric.

 Sleeves are tighter at the bottom than they are at the top.
-This helps create the graded (or “gradient”) pressure that keeps the lymph moving out of the arm.
-In addition, there is a variety of fabrics available: Some feel softer, others stiffer, and some may include materials such as wool or latex.
+This helps create the graded pressure that keeps the lymph moving out of the arm.
+In addition, there is a variety of fabrics available such as wool or latex.

 What level of compression therapy do I need?